Updated July 3, 2023

 Introduction to INDEX MATCH Function

-For example, we can’t look up the values from right to left if you are using VLOOKUP as a function and this is where I believe users across the globe might have started to find out an alternative for this function.
-As far as an alternative is concerned, there is an alternative for VLOOKUP which is more versatile and called INDEX MATCH popularly.
-In this article, we will see how INDEX MATCH works through the help of some examples.
+For example, we can’t look up the values from right to left if you are using VLOOKUP as a function, and this is where I believe users across the globe might have started to find out an alternative for this function.
+As far as an alternative is concerned, there is an alternative to VLOOKUP, which is more versatile and called INDEX MATCH popularly.
+In this article, we will see how INDEX MATCH Function in Excel works with the help of some examples.

-Syntax for INDEX MATCH
+The syntax for INDEX MATCH

 How to Use the INDEX MATCH Function in Excel?

-Example #1 – INDEX MATCH as an Alternative to VLOOKUP
+Example #1 INDEX MATCH as an Alternative to VLOOKUP

-Step 2: Use $C$1:$C$5 (Location column) as an argument to INDEX formula (this is an array from where we want to pull the lookup value for match).
+Step 2: Use $C$1:$C$5 (Location column) as an argument to the INDEX formula (this is an array from where we want to pull the lookup value for a match).
 The dollar sign emphasizes that the range C1:C5 is made constant for the processing of this formula.

-Example #2 – INDEX MATCH for LOOKUP from Right to Left
+Example #2 INDEX MATCH for LOOKUP from Right to Left

-Step 2: Use MATCH formula under INDEX as a second argument.
+Step 2: Use the MATCH formula under INDEX as a second argument.
 Inside MATCH, use H1 as a lookup value argument.

 Step 3: D1:D5 would be your lookup array.
 The formula will search the lookup value in this array and give the position of the same as an argument to the INDEX formula.
 Don’t forget to use zero as a matching argument.

-Example #3 – INDEX MATCH to LOOKUP Values from Rows and Columns
+Example #3 INDEX MATCH to LOOKUP Values from Rows and Columns

-Suppose we have data as shown below and we need to lookup sales value for India in 2018.
+Suppose we have data as shown below, and we need to look up sales value for India in 2018.
 We need to do two types of matching, one for the Country and another for the Year.
 See how it goes with INDEX MATCH.

 Step 1: Input =INDEX formula and select all the data as a reference array for the index function (A1:D8).